Tony Rees (scientist): Biography

-Rees was born in Coventry, UK to an academic family (Note: Rees' family was academically, but not specifically scientifically inclined; his mother Freda Rees (née Bennett) attended St Hilda's College, Oxford in 1938 while his father Henry Rees obtained a Ph.D. in economic geography in 1955 following a first degree at the London School of Economics, lectured in geography, authored a number of textbooks on the subject, and was involved in the early stages of the creation of the University of Warwick.) and studied for a degree in Plant Sciences at the University of Leeds from 1971-1974, publishing one paper on the description of a new chrysophyte alga from his undergraduate work.
-Subsequently he obtained a Ph.D. from the same University, with a thesis entitled "The phytoplankton of a eutrophic lake: community dynamics and ultrastructural studies".
-(Note: Gordon F. Leedale, supervisor of Rees' postgraduate studies, was formerly a colleague of the previous professor of Botany at Leeds University Irene Manton, whose electron microscope facility in the basement of "Botany House" was a continuing resource for future students, including Rees and a number of his near-contemporaries.)
-In the 1980s he worked for the Micropalaeontology Unit of the Geology Department at University College London before migrating to Australia where he managed the electron microscope facility for the CSIRO Division of Fisheries until that facility's closure in 1996, whereupon he transitioned into the area of marine data management for the same science agency.
+Rees was born in the UK and studied for a degree in plant sciences at the University of Leeds from 1971 to 1974, publishing one paper on the description of a new chrysophyte alga from his undergraduate work.
+Subsequently, he obtained a Ph.D. from the same university, with a thesis entitled "The phytoplankton of a eutrophic lake: community dynamics and ultrastructural studies".
+In the 1980s he worked for the Micropalaeontology Unit of the Geology Department at University College London before migrating to Australia where he managed the electron microscope facility for the CSIRO Division of Fisheries Research until that facility's closure in 1996, whereupon he transitioned into the area of marine data management for the same science agency.
 In that position he combined oceanographic and marine biological data management and developed an interest in the emerging field of biodiversity informatics, also including a role assisting the technical development of the Ocean Biogeographic Information System (OBIS) being developed by J. Frederick Grassle in the U.S.A.
-From 2009-2014 he managed the Australian node of OBIS, located at CSIRO, and also collaborated with other national and international biodiversity informatics and data sharing initiatives including the Encyclopedia of Life, the Global Biodiversity Information Facility, the Atlas of Living Australia, the Open Tree of Life project, FishBase, and others.
-Rees left CSIRO in 2014, since when his Interim Register of Marine and Nonmarine Genera project has been hosted on data infrastructure at the Flanders Marine Institute (VLIZ) in Belgium, with which he continues an involvement as at 2022.
+From 2009 to 2014 he managed the Australian node of OBIS, located at CSIRO, and also collaborated with other national and international biodiversity informatics and data sharing initiatives including the Encyclopedia of Life, the Global Biodiversity Information Facility, the Atlas of Living Australia, the Open Tree of Life project, FishBase, and others.
+Rees left CSIRO in 2014, since when his Interim Register of Marine and Nonmarine Genera project has been hosted on data infrastructure at the Flanders Marine Institute (VLIZ) in Belgium, with which he continues an involvement as at 2026.